sandhawke/n-quads-update-stream/README.md

 ## Event Types

-### add-lines
+### line-add

 Add quads.
 Each "data" element is an N-Quads line (aka an N-Quads statement).

-N-Quads comments, text starting with '#' outside of a term, MUST be ignored, and like blank lines, they do not count for the index (which is counting quads, not lines).
-Comments MUST NOT be included in a content-hash, which means N-Quads documents which include comments cannot have their hashes computed by generic text tools.
+Note that N-Quads lines can be blank, can be comment lines, and can include comments after a quad.
+This means consumers cannot just track the quads; they need to also track the lines without quads in order to correctly find lines to remove in handling line-remove events.

+Maybe we have an array corresponding to the lines, where the entry is
+* a quad (interally just a pointer)
+* a string, for comment lines or blank lines
+* an object or array with both, for lines which for some reason don't serialize back to how they came in, eg because of a comment on the line.

 Each line must end with a period (alas).
+(This is before the comment, if there is a comment.)
+Comments at the end of a line are annoyingly complicated!

 For example:

 ```
-event: add-lines
+event: line-add
 data: <http://example.org/vocab#Boston> <http://example.org/vocab#timeIs> "2018-12-13T13:16:40-05:00"^^<http://www.w3.org/2001/XMLSchema#dateTimeStamp>.
 data: <http://example.org/vocab#Boston> <http://example.org/vocab#label> "Boston, Massachusetts".
 ```

-### remove-lines
+### line-remove

 Each "data" element is either a decimal index number of a quad in the current store to remove, or a hyphenated pair of two such numbers, which means to remove both of them, and every quad in between.

 For example:

 ```
-event: remove-lines
+event: line-remove
 data: 3-6
 ```

-means to remove the 4th, 5th, 6th, and 7th quads from the current
+means to remove the 4th, 5th, 6th, and 7th lines from the current
 list, considering all adds and removes up until this point.

 A single remove even may have multiple such numbers and ranges, separated by a newline, like this:

 ```
-event: remove-lines
+event: line-remove
 data: 3-6
 data: 9
 data: 0